 Hotel Plaza Athènéne

-Sister hotel to the Le Meurice (also Dorchester Collection), the Palaza Athènée is home to one of the most outstanding restaurants this side of the Universe by Alain Ducasse.
+Sister hotel to the Le Meurice (also Dorchester Collection), the Palaza Athènée is home to one of the most outstanding restaurants on this side of the Universe by Alain Ducasse.

 Check out prices here >

 Honorable mention: The Ritz Paris

 The Ritz is a vibrant hotel name, that survived the ages unscathed.
 Alas, the hotel is still closed for extensive renovations (up until June 2016), so I really can’t recommend it.
-The last time I have been there is more than 10 years ago.
+The last time I have been there was more than 10 years ago.
 I am more than sure that the Ritz is trying to attain the top spot among the luxury hotels in Paris again!